markhollingworth-worthit/EDCoPTER2.0-public-releases/README.md

 - Run the installer and follow the prompts (default install path recommended).
 - If prompted by Windows Defender / SmartScreen, choose "More info" → "Run anyway" if you trust this build.

-Firewall & Permissions
-- On first run the app may need firewall access for WebSocket (8088), HTTP (4500) and TCP bridge (9096).
-- On Windows run the provided `setup-firewall.ps1` as Administrator to add recommended rules.

 First Run
 - Launch EDCoPTER from Start Menu (or run the installed `edcopter.exe`).
 - In the Server Controller window: